Franz Hinkelammert

-He holds a doctorate in economics from the Free University of Berlin.
+Franz Hinkelammert was born on 12 January 1931.
+He held a doctorate in economics from the Free University of Berlin.
 He served on the faculty of the Catholic University of Chile from 1963 to 1973.

 After the Pinochet coup, he went to the Departmento Ecuménico de Investigaciones in Sabanilla, Costa Rica.
-He has written extensively and critically about the neoliberal economic model, anti-utopian and anti-socialist views within religion and politics as well as the syncretism of Marxism and Christianity.
+He wrote extensively and critically about the neoliberal economic model, anti-utopian and anti-socialist views within religion and politics as well as the syncretism of Marxism and Christianity.
 His criticisms include those of the economists Milton Friedman, Friedrich Hayek as well as the philosopher Karl Popper.

+In 2012 Jim Finn made a portrait documentary called Sunday School with Franz Hinkelammert.

+Franz Hinkelammert died on 16 July 2023, at the age of 92.